gyrdym/ml_algo/README.md

                         // ]
 ```

-Please note that all the hyperparameters that we used to generate the model are persisted as the model's readonly
+Please note that all the hyperparameters that we used to generate the model are persisted as the model's read-only
-fields, and we can access it anytime:
+fields, and we can access them anytime:

 ```dart
 print(classifier.iterationsLimit);